pyeventsourcing/eventsourcing/docs/topics/process.rst

     payments = Payments(session=orders.session)

-Configure the orders and the reservations processes to follow each other.
-Also configure the payments and the orders processes to follow each other.
-Please note, the payments process does not follow the reservations process.
+The orders and the reservations processes need to follow each other.
+Also the payments and the orders processes need to follow each other.
+There is no direct following relationship between reservations and payments.

 .. code:: python